 It’s also said that the goats eat the whole fruit.
 They poop out the seeds – and the women collect them.

-Moroccan goats having a lunch in an argan tree
+Moroccan goats having their lunch in argan trees

 This goat found his own paradise